 Getting the Best Deal

 At the end of negotiations, both parties should feel that negotiations resulted in a win-win situation.
-You want to feel good about what you have negotiated, but you also want the employer to feel that he was able to get an excellent employee for a fair wage and that the negotiations were beneficial to both parties.
+You want to feel good about what you have negotiated, but you also want the employer to feel that they were able to get an excellent employee for a fair wage and that the negotiations were beneficial to both parties.